myasir2/aurora-weather/aurora-weather-website/README.md

 In the project directory, you can run:

+### Pre-requisites

+Make sure you have `envoy` installed as the app proxies requests to the backend server to avoid CORS related issues.

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This will run the app in development mode at http://localhost:3000.
+The script will also spin up the `envoy` proxy to proxy requests to the backend.
+More information about this can be found under `envoy.yml` file

 ### `npm test`